eBay taps computer vision to transform online shopping

 Having only been with the company for two months, Mekel-Bobrov said he’s been spending most of his days thinking about eBay’s AI strategy.
 His plan focuses on three broad categories: taking a customer-first approach, democratizing AI among teams, and nailing down the data infrastructure.

-First, the question should never be what new technology can be adopted, but what problems can be solved for customers, Mekel-Bobrov said.
+The question should never be what new technology can be adopted, but what problems can be solved for customers, Mekel-Bobrov said.
 “For us, as a two-sided marketplace … the mediation of that relationship, there’s a ton of opportunity and complexity there that AI can really transform,” he said.

-The rapidly changing nature of AI also calls for company-wide upskilling and training.
+The rapidly changing nature of AI also calls for companywide upskilling and training.
 “We want to put these technologies into the hands of developers much more broadly than AI specialists, even product managers and analysts,” Mekel-Bobrov said.
 “The question is, how do we organize ourselves such that we can have a smaller cohort of AI specialists build differentiated core capabilities that can then enable teams across the company to leverage those and build unique products in their own domains?”

 Finally, a key facet of any AI strategy is data.
-Mekel-Bobrov said a company must ask where the data is while offline and streaming, and how it’s collected, labeled, managed, and searched.
+Mekel-Bobrov said a company must ask where the data is while offline and streaming, as well as how it’s collected, labeled, managed, and searched.
 “The more we’re doing at scale, the more we’re doing with real time, the more we’re doing with dynamic learning and reinforcement learning, the more we have to push the boundaries of these infrastructure considerations,” Mekel-Bobrov added.

 What’s next?

-The e-commerce giant is now “turbocharging” to make computer vision an integral part of the experience not just for buyers but for sellers as well, Mekel-Bobrov said.
+The ecommerce giant is now “turbocharging” to make computer vision an integral part of the experience not just for buyers but for sellers as well, Mekel-Bobrov said.

-eBay recently launched an image scanning tool on its app, starting with trading cards that sellers can scan with their phone to auto-populate and create listings.
+eBay recently launched an image-scanning tool on its app, starting with trading cards that sellers can scan with their phone to auto-populate and create listings.

-“If you think about an individual seller or small business that needs to continuously create new listings at a high volume, but wants to maintain the highest quality of information, selling tools based on computer vision can be a real game-changer,” Mekel-Bobrov said.
+“If you think about an individual seller or small business that needs to continuously create new listings at a high volume but wants to maintain the highest quality of information, selling tools based on computer vision can be a real game-changer,” Mekel-Bobrov said.
 The ultimate goal is to maintain trust between buyers and sellers.

 During the COVID-19 pandemic, eBay has used computer vision detection and classification models on items like hand sanitizers and masks to identify listings with inflated prices and products that make false health claims.